modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 **[Sudeep Kanav](https://www.fortiss.org/en/about-us/people/sudeep-kanav/)** studied computer science (MSc) at the Technical University Munich with a focus on theorem proving.
 Since 2016 he is a research associate at fortiss in the "Model Based Systems Engineering" competence field.
 His research interests are formal verification, model based system development, and model to model transformations.
 He is the main developer and responsible for the formal verification feature of AutoFOCUS3.

 <hr>

-## RobMoSys: Better Models and Software for Robotic Systems
+## RobMoSys: Better Models, Tools and Software for Robotic Systems

 ### Speakers: Christian Schlegel and Herman Bruyninckx